 Pros and Cons of an Open Office

 - Quicker communication – Open office layouts make it easy to ask simple questions or hold impromptu meetings.
 Some companies will even have its employees share the same table.
+Learn more about activity-based working here.

 - Greater collaboration – With quicker communication comes more collaboration.
 The design of the space empowers employees to work together on projects.